 Tesla launched a calculator that gives estimates for its Solar Roof to provide prospective solar roof customers more details since the cost is based on the estimated roof square footage for your home.
 An entirely reasonable $1,000 deposit is required when ordering for Tesla solar roof online.
 According to Tesla's calculator, the average US customer can expect to pay $21.85 per square foot of solar panels.
 Tesla also includes 14kWh Powerwall 2 in all quotes.
 You can opt to remove it, but Tesla thinks that most customers will want to have the home battery pack for backup energy.
 Customers can select how many solar tiles they need based on their home's electricity consumption.

 Solar Roof turns sunlight into electricity using an integrated Tesla Powerwall 2 battery.
 The energy gathered during the day is stored and made accessible any time you need it.
-As the result, this effectively turns your home into a personal utility.
-Tesla’s Solar Roof only works with Powerwall 2, the second-generation home battery.
-At the same time, it’s capable of saving 14kWh of energy, with a 5kW constant power draw, and 7kW peak.
+As a result, this effectively turns your home into a personal utility.
+Tesla's Solar Roof only works with Powerwall 2, the second-generation home battery.
+At the same time, it's capable of saving 14kWh of energy, with a 5kW constant power draw, and 7kW peak.
 To put that into perspective, the average US household consumes approximately 29.9kWh per day.
-So, the Powerwall has the power to store about half of one’s daily electricity needs.
+So, Powerwall has the power to store about half of one's daily electricity needs.

 So let's take a look at the four styles of the Tesla solar roof.
 Those are Tuscan, French Slate, Smooth Glass and Textured Glass.